idealparable/BibleQ/FlattenerFail.md

 In some cases it's clear how a modern in a different culture might genuinely be confused.
 In other cases the attempted exegesis of Flatteners is very tortured.

-Since both skeptics, who don't believe Earth is flat, and self-described Christians both claim it teaches a Flat-Earth (and some like Michael Heiser who are Christian and don't accept a FE in reality have argued for a version of accommodationism that claims the Bible does portray beliefs in it), we need a term for those who try to argue for the Bible teaching a Flat Earth.
+Since both skeptics, who don't believe Earth is flat, and self-described Christians both claim it teaches a Flat-Earth (and some who are Christian and don't accept a FE in reality have argued for a version of accommodationism that claims the Bible does portray beliefs in it), we need a term for those who try to argue for the Bible teaching a Flat Earth.

 I call them Flatteners (or Flatters for short).